Meadowood Mall: 2013 Modernization

 The 2006 opening of the upscale Summit Sierra Marketplace in south Reno coupled with the 2008 opening of Legends at Sparks Marina in Sparks, NV left Meadowood Mall trailing in shopping destinations for the region despite it being the lone enclosed mall in the region.
 As a result, Simon Properties and the mall announced plans for a $3.5 million renovation to bring new stores, restaurants, and a much needed facelift updating the 1970s decor as well as adding more seating areas and device charging stations for mall patrons.
 The announcement made on 22 January 2013 included the following new stores: Vans scheduled to open in August in a location vacated by The Disney Store, Pink by Victoria's Secret, scheduled to open in May, and Forever 21, scheduled to open in July.

 As part of the renovation, many existing tenants relocated to larger, renovated locations closer to the center of the mall and the food court.
 These moves gave new tenants opportunities to expand into large format stores built from two or three previous tenants.
-The new Forever 21 store occupied a space from three previous tenants: Borders Express (seasonally occupied by Go Games and Calendars in 2012), Buckle (seasonally occupied by Toys"R"Us Express in 2012) and Claire's.
+The new Forever 21 store occupied a space from three previous tenants: Borders (seasonally occupied by Go Games and Calendars in 2012), Buckle (seasonally occupied by Toys"R"Us Express in 2012) and Claire's.
 Buckle relocated within the mall in 2012; Claire's relocated into their Icing brand store which was closed.
-Additionally, Champs Sports moved to a renovated location vacated by Pac Sun and Kiddie Kandids and Spencer's relocated to the former No Fear location to create space for a new H&M location.
+Additionally, Champs Sports moved to a renovated location vacated by PacSun and Kiddie Kandids and Spencer's relocated to the former No Fear location to create space for a new H&M location.
 Victoria's Secret temporarily moved, as Pink took their current location near center court.
 The new Victoria's Secret store was built adjacent to the new Pink store.

 The renovation also includes updated restrooms and a new private nursing area for mothers.

 Layout

 Meadowood Mall has a unique semicircular design, with a straight corridor leading to Round One.
 A large food court can be found near Round One.
-Many of the stores in between the anchors are upscale, with many health and beauty and high-end clothing shoppes.
+Many of the stores in between the anchors are upscale, with many health and beauty and high-end clothing shops.
 A restaurant and small casino can be found near several entrances.